crusherdev/crusher-1/README.md

 4.)
 Making things simple and fast.
 We take inspiration from Figma, Linear :D.

-## 🛣️ Some use cases
+## 🛣️ Some testing use cases

-- Testing your app e2e with each commit or in dev.
+- E2E functional testing while developing
 - Testing responsiveness of your UIs.
-- Ensuring your app across different browsers.
-- Alerting system when any component stops working.
-- Debug system that helps you when something breaks.
-- Creating automated tools or scraping data from site.
+- Setup alerts on Production system
+- Ship fast and keep your software robust.
 - Or maybe keeping an eye on your competitor 👀

 ## Is Crusher the right choice for me?
 - Do you want to have complete testing suite?
 - Does your site break in production and staging?
 - Do you want a super simple to use software?
 - Do you care about quality of your web app?

 If the answers to the above are YES, then Crusher would be a great fit for your application.
-Dgraph integrates seamlessly into most application in < 5 mins.
+Crusher integrates seamlessly into most application in < 5 mins.

 ## 🛣️ Architecture

 ![enter image description here](https://i.imgur.com/wzU5fUO.png)

-## 🛣️ Roadmap

-Check about roadmap plan here.

-## 🛣️ Download Recorder

-Check about roadmap plan here.

-## 🧱 Self deployment
+## 🧱 Self deployment OSS

 |                                   **Infra provider**                                   |                                **One-click link**                                | **Additional information** |
 | :------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------: | :------------------------: |